 Whether they start from a state of pain or injury, or simply the belief that they could move and/or swim better, by analysing joint mechanics and motor responses I can help empower people to unravel unhelpful movement patterns, and to establish more effective movement patterns with less discomfort.

-Depending on an individual’s goals, this may lead to better day to day movement, or to swimming with more speed or less effort, minimising the risk of injury.
+Depending on an individual’s goals, this may lead to better day to day movement, reduction in pain, swimming with more speed or less effort, or working towards new challenges in other sports while minimising the risk of injury.

 I work with clients face-to-face and online, so I can work with you wherever you are in the world.

-We need to start by exploring your currently available joint motions, movement preferences, and posture.
+We need to start by exploring your currently available joint motions, movement preferences, and posture, and your experience of pain.
 The day to day activity of walking involves movement in every joint in three dimensions in each step; movement in one joint will have an impact on other joints.
 For example, if you have one joint in the foot that does not access its potential full range of movement, it will impact on the quality of movement along a chain to the knees, hips, pelvis, spine, ribcage, shoulders, head, arms, hands … so you may feel discomfort or restriction in movement at any point along that chain.